Barbara Palvin Stuns In Plaid Bra

 Barbara Palvin was spotted on Victoria Secret’s social media feed recently, and it showed her rocking a plaid bra.
 Previously, fans were excited to see her show off her curves in a bikini, as reported by The Inquisitr.

-The photo was in black-and-white, and showed the Angel standing up and angled slightly away from the camera.
+The photo was delivered in black-and-white, and showed the brand’s Angel standing up and angled slightly away from the camera.
 She looked to her left while she played with her hands.

 Barbara also wore her hair down, and kept things simple with a single, thin necklace.
-And thanks to the monochromatic image, it was hard to see her makeup.
-Either way, it looked like her look was very natural-looking, as she appeared to be wearing light lipstick and mascara.
+Because of the monochromatic image, her makeup was not clearly seen but it seemed like her look was very natural-looking.
+She appeared to be wearing light lipstick and mascara.

-The plaid bra had dark straps, and she also had a white, casual long-sleeved shirt that was falling down her shoulders.
+The plaid bra featured dark straps, and she also wore a white, casual long-sleeved shirt that was falling down her shoulders.

 There were many Victoria’s Secret fans that gushed about the photo and the lingerie that was being promoted.